Traversable Wormholes Sourced by Dark Matter in Loop Quantum Cosmology: Introduction

 Through embedding diagrams, we visually represent the wormhole shapes for each model, illustrating how changes in the parameters influence their structure.
 Furthermore, by calculating the Volume Integral Quantifier (VIQ), we evaluate the amount of exotic matter required to sustain each wormhole, comparing the models between themselves.
 This work underscores, therefore, the role of quantum corrections from LQC in potentially creating traversable wormholes sustained by dark matter, advancing the study of non-classical spacetimes as viable exotic structures within modified gravity theories.

 The structure of this paper is as follows: In Section II, we introduce the dark matter models to be used and the modified Einstein equations for general traversable wormhole solutions in the context of LQC.
 In Sections III, IV, and V, we derive these wormhole solutions for the three dark matter models and discuss their geometric properties.
 Section VI explores the embedding diagrams of the obtained wormhole solutions.
 In Section VII, we examine the energy conditions and calculate the necessary amount of exotic matter.
-Finally, Section VIII presents the conclusions and closes the paper.
+In Section VIII, we study the shadow formation of our wormhole model based on the NFW dark matter profile, and compare our findings with observations from the Event Horizon Telescope (EHT).
+Finally, Section IX presents the conclusions and closes the paper.

 Throughout this paper, we utilize natural units with $8 \pi G = c =1$ and adopt the metric signature $(-, +, +, +).$